JielinWang/create-form-react-app/README.md

 - Fill in the Name, Email, Password, Occupation, and state validation form
 - Submit button redirects to the success page
-- Get request from [API](https://frontend-take-home.fetchrewards.com/form) to display Occupations and States data
+- Get request from this [API](https://frontend-take-home.fetchrewards.com/form) to display Occupations and States data
-- Post request from [API](https://frontend-take-home.fetchrewards.com/form) to submit form data
+- Post request from this [API](https://frontend-take-home.fetchrewards.com/form) to submit form data

 ## Images of the App